twolfson/if-i-were-to-build-a-startup-web-app/README.md

 If you'd like a version of this repo talking through high interactivity, please [reach out](mailto:todd@twolfson.com) =)

-TODO: Provide eval table of different experiences
-TODO: Update the "half of" and "lightly" with quantifiable dates/times

 ### Deciding aesthetics
 Aesthetics can lead to a significant increase in development time when compounded with other technical decisions.